 A great source for learning more about the saponification process and the properties of various soapmaking fats & oils is Susan Miller Cavitch’s book, The Soapmaker’s Companion.
 Her book also contains a great troubleshooting section to help you figure out what might have gone wrong with a soap recipe as well as a nice collection of her own recipes.

-(For more on this as well as information on how to make your own homemade soap recipes and how to use a lye calculator be sure to check out this article on how to make your own cold process soap recipe.)
+For more on this as well as information on how to make your own homemade soap recipes and how to use a lye calculator be sure to check out this article on how to formulate a cold process soap recipe.

-How to Make Cold Process Soap with Lye
+How to Make Cold Process Soap from Scratch

 Following are your basic step-by-step cold process soapmaking instructions for how to make cold process soap from scratch.
-Keep in mind these steps aren’t always set in stone and temperatures used in soapmaking can vary based on the ingredients you’ve chosen for your homemade soap recipe.
+Keep in mind these steps aren’t always set in stone.
+Additionally, the temperatures used in soapmaking can vary based on the ingredients you’ve chosen for your homemade soap recipe.

 1. Begin by preparing your soap mold so that it is ready when your soap is ready to be mixed and poured.
 For some recipes you will also also need to cut out a piece of cardboard to cover the top of your mold.
 The cardboard will be used to help insulate your soap after it is made, assuming insulating your soaps is needed for the gel phase.

-2. Once your mold is prepared measure out the amount of distilled water (or other liquid) called for in your soap recipe in fluid ounces.
+2. Once your mold is prepared, make the lye-solution first as it will need time to cool.
+To do this, measure out the amount of distilled water (or other liquid) called for in your soap recipe in fluid ounces.
 (Or whatever measurement you are using for your recipe.)

 4. Next, while donning your safety gear, weigh out the lye using a digital scale.
 Place the container you’re using to measure the lye onto the scale, press tare to zero it out, then slowly pour the lye onto the scale until you reach the amount needed.

-Repeat this process for all oils and fats in your recipe.
+7. Repeat this process for all liquid oils, butters and other fats in your recipe.
 I usually start with the solids first so I am adding the liquids to the pot last, but that is just personal preference.

-Once all the soapmaking oils are combined in your pot, place on the stovetop at medium heat until the oils have all melted.
-Stir the oils and remove from heat, then set the pot of soapmaking oils aside to cool.
+8. Once all the soapmaking oils are combined in your pot, place on the stovetop at medium heat until the oils have all melted.
+Stir the oils and remove from heat.
+Then set the pot of soapmaking oils aside to cool.

-7. Begin stirring the soap ingredients with the stick blender on low.
+10. Begin stirring the soap ingredients with the stick blender on low.
 As the lye and oils begin to incorporate, you can switch to a higher speed.
-Mix thoroughly, moving the blender all through the entirety of the soap ingredients so it’s evenly combined.
+Mix thoroughly, moving the blender all through the entirety of the soap mixture so the ingredients are evenly combined.
 You do not want to hold the stick blender in just one spot while you are mixing.

 Continue to stir the soap until you reach what is known as trace.
 You will know your soap has traced when you can pull the blender through the soap and it leaves a line behind it.
 In addition, if you lift some of the soap up with the blender and then drop it onto the surface of the soap, the soap should be able to support that drop.

-After adding these additional ingredients use the stick blender to thoroughly mix them into the soap so they are evenly incorporated throughout the soap.
+12. After adding these additional ingredients use the stick blender to thoroughly mix them into the mixture so they are evenly incorporated throughout the soap batter.
 This is especially important for fragrance oils and essential oils as you do not want any “hot spots” in your soap.
 (Generally fragrance oils account for 3-6% of your soap and essential oils for 1-3%; but be sure to follow manufacturer’s recommendations if they are available.)

-Tip: When choosing a fragrance oil or essential oil for your soap recipe, keep in mind that some fragrances and essential oils can accelerate trace or cause soap to seize.
+TIP: When choosing a fragrance oil or essential oil for your soap recipe, keep in mind that some fragrances and essential oils can accelerate trace or cause soap to seize.
+While those with vanilla content may cause discoloration or brown soap.
 Your supplier should be able to provide information on how their fragrances perform in cold process soap.